ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

             var apiInstance = new ReportsApi();
             var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The start date for the date range.
 Report data in the response is after this date var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The end date for the date range.
-Report data in the response is before this date var userIds = userIds_example;  // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
-If you want all, send a blank string. var sort = sort_example;  // string | Decide which column to sort on var order = order_example;  // string | Decide which direction to sort the column var skip = 56;  // int? | Skip this many rows var take = 56;  // int? | Take this many rows var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+Report data in the response is before this date var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token var userIds = userIds_example;  // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+If you want all, send a blank string. (optional) var sort = sort_example;  // string | Decide which column to sort on (optional) var order = order_example;  // string | Decide which direction to sort the column (optional) var skip = 56;  // int? | Skip this many rows (optional) var take = 56;  // int? | Take this many rows (optional)

             try
             {
                 // Get Timesheets Raw Data.
 This data details each timesheet record.
 These are the organisation wide timesheet records, with data from potentially all employees.
 Requires the 'ReportAdmin' permission.
-                CSApiResponseForPaginatedListRawReportItem result = apiInstance.ReportsGetRawDataAdmin(startDate, endDate, userIds, sort, order, skip, take, xChronosheetsAuth);
+                CSApiResponseForPaginatedListRawReportItem result = apiInstance.ReportsGetRawDataAdmin(startDate, endDate, xChronosheetsAuth, userIds, sort, order, skip, take);
                 Debug.WriteLine(result);
             }
             catch (Exception e)